Trying Metal3 on a development environment

 • Save and exit

-• Manually enable nested virtualization if you don’t have it enabled in your VM
+• Manually enable nested virtualization if you don’t have it enabled in your system

 1.2.
 Setup